How do you know which supplements to take during your pregnancy? Are there certain supplements you should be avoiding?

 If you use supplements, you will be helping promote a healthy pregnancy for you and your baby.

 There are numerous supplements created for use during pregnancy, but before you begin using them, you should understand why they are necessary.

 One of the most notable supplements women take when pregnant is a prenatal vitamin.
 It is recommended you begin taking these before you start trying to conceive to help prevent birth defects.

 A nutritional supplement will help you fill in the gaps you might be missing from your food intake if you’re indulging in too many cravings instead of paying attention to a well-rounded diet.
-It’s not reasonable for you to be expected to consume enough nutrients to fully nourish you and your baby (source).
+It’s not always possible to consume enough nutrients to fully nourish you and your baby (2).